Harden scores 22 points, Rockets beat Nuggets 109-99

 TIP-INS

-Nuggets: The loss was the first by double digits this season. ...
-F Juancho Hernangomez was in the starting lineup for a second straight game.
-Hernangomez was inserted into the lineup as part of the Nuggets' search for a replacement for injured Will Barton, who remains sidelined indefinitely with a hip injury.
+Nuggets: F Juancho Hernangomez was in the starting lineup for a second straight game.
+Hernangomez was inserted into the lineup as part of the Nuggets search for a replacement for injured Will Barton, who remains sidelined indefinitely with a hip injury.

 UP NEXT